 Housing associations are not-for-profit organisations that rent houses and flats in city centres, housing estates and the country.
 They aim to provide good, low cost accommodation for people who really need it.
 Housing associations are run by committees of volunteers elected by the tenants.
 The committee employs professional staff to manage the properties.

 There are lots of different kinds of housing association offering different kinds of accommodation to different kinds of people.
-Most of them, however, are 'registered social landlords' (RSLs), which means they register with the Scottish Housing Regulator (formerly known as Communities Scotland).
+Most of them, however, are 'registered social landlords' (RSLs), which means they register with the Scottish Housing Regulator.

 Housing association rents are generally cheaper than rents with a private landlord, although can be a little higher than council rents.
 Rent is usually paid weekly, in advance, and the good news is, you're unlikely to be asked to pay a deposit upfront.